 Bereavement support payments

 If your partner dies before you reach state pension age, you may be due bereavement support payments.
-While this help was previously only available if you were married or in a civil partnership, a recent law change means co-habiting parents are newly eligible and can get backdated payments worth £10,000s.
-But you only have until 8 February 2024 to claim, so check NOW.
+While this help was previously only available if you were married or in a civil partnership, a recent law change means co-habiting parents are now also eligible.

 Bereavement support changes mean many more people can now get help

 Losing a loved one is a devastating blow emotionally, and it can also be an incredibly difficult time financially.
-Bereavement benefits are cash payments that are designed to help reduce the financial impact of losing a partner.
+Bereavement support payments (which have replaced Widowed Parents Allowance) are cash payments that are designed to help reduce the financial impact of losing a partner.
 They are available UK wide.

-• Having (or expecting) children dictates what help you can get – as the tables below show.
+• If you weren't married or in a civil partnership when your partner died, you only qualify for help if you have (or were expecting) children.
 In this context, having children means you must be entitled to (though not necessarily claiming payment of) Child Benefit.
 In other words, you must have at least one child under the age of 16, or under 20 if they are in full-time study or approved training.
 If you're expecting a child when your partner dies, you can also make a claim for help.

 MoneySavers have already claimed £100,000s

-Since the law change to allow unmarried partners to claim for backdated support, we've already heard from eight readers who have collectively claimed £124,000+ in vital help.
+Since the law change to allow unmarried partners to claim bereavement support, we've heard from readers who have collectively claimed £100,000s in vital help.

-Some had no idea of the law change and were alerted by friends.
-It's estimated that around 21,000 families – some bereaved as long ago as 2001 – may be newly eligible for £10,000s, so reaching eligible families with news of the changes is crucial.
+Some had no idea of the law change and were alerted by friends, so reaching eligible families with news of the changes is crucial.

 MSE weekly email